Distinguishing simple and complex contagion processes on networks

-We explore this point further in Fig.~\ref{fig2}(a), where we show the distribution of the Spearman correlation $C_1 = \text{corr}(o,k)$ between the order in which nodes are infected and their degree $k$ \cite{spearman1987proof}, computed for each numerical realization of each model and for a wide range of parameter values.
-The distributions are similar for the simple and higher-order contagion processes, with similar ranges of (only negative) correlation values, while the distribution of $C_1$ obtained for the threshold process has a broader support including also positive values.
+\paragraph*{Results.} Simple contagion processes on networks are characterized by hierarchical dynamics: large degree nodes are reached early, and a cascade follows towards small degree nodes \cite{barthelemy2004velocity}.
+In general, the order in which nodes are infected can be influenced by their degrees, as illustrated in Fig.~\ref{fig1} for single instances of each process.
+This is explored further in Fig.~\ref{fig2}(a), where we show the distribution of the Spearman correlation $C_1 = \text{corr}(o,k)$ between the order in which nodes are infected and their degree $k$ \cite{spearman1987proof}, computed for each numerical realization of each model and for a wide range of parameter values.
+The distributions are similar for the simple and higher-order contagion processes, with similar ranges of (only negative) correlation values, while the distribution of $C_1$ obtained for the threshold process has a broader support including positive values.
 We thus consider the possibility to use the value of $C_1$ to identify whether a given realization results from the threshold model or from another model.
-We assess the quality of this classification through the parametric Receiver Operating Characteristic (ROC) curve, built as follows: given $c \in [-1,1]$, we classify each instance having $C_1 \ge c$ as resulting from a threshold model.
-If the instance was really produced by the threshold model, it is a true positive (TP), and else a false positive (FP).
-If the instance instead has a correlation $C_1 < c$, it is classified as resulting from one of the simple, simplicial or NL-hyper processes: if this is correct, it is a true negative (TN), while if it was a threshold process it is a false negative (FN).
-The ROC curve presents, as $c$ varies, the true positive ratio $TPR = TP/(TP+FN)$, i.e. the fraction of instances of threshold model that are correctly classified, versus the false positive ratio $FPR= FP/(FP+TN)$, i.e. the fraction of instances of the other models that are wrongly classified.
-The quality of the classifier is summarized by the area under the ROC curve (AUC), which is $0.5$ for a random classification and $1$ for a perfect one.
-Figure \ref{fig2}(b) shows the ROC curve for the simulations on the workplace data set, with a very high AUC of $0.95$ for the classification of processes using $C_1$.
+We use the parametric Receiver Operating Characteristic (ROC) curve (see Appendix) to summarize the quality of the classifier as the area under the ROC curve (AUC), which is $0.5$ for a random classification and $1$ for a perfect one.
+The ROC curve for the workplace data set is shown in Fig.~\ref{fig2}(b), with a very high AUC of $0.95$.